pierremtb/POD-UQNN/index.md

 ## A Few Results
 ### Benchmark: 2D Ackley Function
+To test the methods, one of the chosen benchmark was a stochastic version of [Ackley Function](https://en.wikipedia.org/wiki/Ackley_function).
+The following result show the predictions in the second and third column, respectively, in and out of the training scope.
+We see the uncertainties correctly snowballing in the latter.

 **POD-EnsNN**
 ![](images/podensnn-ackley-graph-meansamples.png)
 **POD-BNN**
 ![](images/podbnn-ackley-graph-meansamples.png)

 ### Shallow Water equations validation: 1D dam break
+The final validation case was a 1D, time-unsteady problem involving the equations of interest in flood modeling: the [Shallow Water Equations](https://en.wikipedia.org/wiki/Shallow_water_equations).
+In this case, the POD handles 2 DOFs per node, the water depth $h$ and the velocity $u$.
+For both, the results are displayed for the two methods, with the second and third column denoting again in- and out-of-distribution input parameters.

 **Water depth $h$**
 ![](images/podensnn-1dswt-graph-meansamples-h-0.png)
 ![](images/podensnn-1dswt-graph-meansamples-h-1.png)